sb007ylx/hello-world/README.md

 Hi!
 I'm a green hand.

 I am an artist.
-A performance artist.
+A performance♂artist.